WW-FL: Secure and Private Large-Scale Federated Learning: Performance Evaluation

-Following prior work~\cite{ARXIV:BMPSTVWYY22}, we evaluate~\FLname on two standard image classification tasks: recognizing~(I)~hand-written digits using~LeNet trained on~MNIST~\cite{DBLP:journals/pieee/LeCunBBH98} and~(II)~objects in one of~10 classes using~ResNet9 trained on~CIFAR10~\cite{Krizhevsky_2009_17719}.
-We simulate~1000 clients from which~100 are randomly selected per round.
-For plain~FL, we use batch size~8 and learning rate~0.005, and train locally for~5 epochs before central aggregation.
-For~\FLname, we simulate~10 Layer~II clusters that use a correspondingly~\emph{scaled} batch size of~80 and a learning rate of~0.05~\cite{ARXIV:GDGNWKTJH17}.
+\myparagraph{Tasks} Following prior work such as~\cite{SP:RatheeSWP23,SATML:BMPSTVWYY24,TCHES:TXLZ25}, we evaluate~\FLname on two standard image classification tasks: recognizing~(a)~hand-written digits using LeNet~\cite{CHES:AarajAGMMPSSSSS25} trained on~MNIST~\cite{DBLP:journals/pieee/LeCunBBH98} dataset, and~(b)~objects in one of~10 classes using~ResNet9 trained on~CIFAR10~\cite{Krizhevsky_2009_17719} dataset.
+We simulate~1000 clients overall from which~100 are randomly sampled during each training iteration.
+In the~FL setting, all sampled clients provide their computed update directly to the aggregation server.
+In the~\FLname setting, each of the~10~MPC clusters has~100 associated clients from which each samples~10 clients at random.
+Each client has~200 data points assigned to it at random with duplicates allowed between clients.